adacurro-usgs/leaflet-messagebox/README.md

-A Leaflet plugin to display a temporary message on a map ([Demo](https://www.grendelman.net/leaflet/))
+Shameless copy of A Leaflet plugin to display a temporary message on a map ([Demo](https://www.grendelman.net/leaflet/))

 # Leaflet.Messagebox